POLICY OF BOARD OF TRUSTEES OF PEARL RIVER COMMUNITY COLLEGE Tuesday, June 14, 1994 2 Tuesday, October 1, 2002 Student Affairs, Personnel

 - Prior to returning to school, a meeting should be held among school personnel, parent(s) (if applicable), and the student to discuss the transition back into school.

 It is recommended that these steps be followed in crisis situations:

-- If the student displays or states homicidal or suicidal behaviors, notify one or more of the following personnel on the Poplarville campus: the academic counselors, the career-technical counselors, the campus nurse, or the Vice President for Poplarville Campus and Hancock Center.
+- If the student displays or states homicidal or suicidal behaviors, notify one or more of the following personnel on the Poplarville campus: the academic counselors, the career-technical counselors, the campus nurse, or the Assistant Vice President of Student Services.
 Personnel at the Forrest County Center include the career-technical counselors or the Vice President of the Center.
 Personnel at the Hancock Center include the Assistant Vice President of the Center.

 - Once assistance has arrived, remain on the scene to provide any additional information or support until it is deemed appropriate for you to leave.